 Santiago is a great city but because of the rain, I didn’t see as much as I’d have liked.
 However, I did go to the Pilgrim’s Mass at the Cathedral again (got lucky – saw the botafumeiro swing a second time!) and I did a pretty neat tour of the Cathedral that included a walk on its roof.
 I also met up with a friend of mine from Japan – by sheer coincidence, her Sarria-Santiago Camino ended in Santiago about the same time I arrived.
 The extra weird thing is that I had met her seven years before at language school in France, the same trip where I first learned about the Camino and saw my first painted yellow shell!

-It is now two years since I’ve done the Camino Frances.
-My life didn’t change dramatically because of it but I think it has influenced me in many ways.
+My life didn’t change dramatically because of the Camino Frances but I think it has influenced me in many ways.
 I’ve always been an independent person but I think I am now a more confident independent person.
 I’m a more open person.
 I’m more serious about setting and meeting goals.
 I’m starting to actively pursue what I love and putting my writing and photography “out there”.
 I’m back to being physically active (after walking over 800km, 10km races and a half-marathon are actually achievable!).
 The downside to having done the Camino Frances is that I now have the bug.
 Rarely a day goes by where I don’t think about it or have something random remind me of it.
 But that’s okay.
 I’ll just have to do it again, one day.
 I think, though, next time I’ll do the Via de la Plata from southern Spain as it is not as busy as the Camino Frances and is longer.
 And longer is good, right?
 Right??